Friday Program of Workshops

 Rachel Upton is a teacher candidate at Simon Fraser University, and holds a bachelor’s degree in general studies in Education with minors in Social Justice and Curriculum and Instruction.
 Her educational interests include outdoor and place-based education frameworks, inclusive teaching practices, and cross-curricular approaches.

-• Presenter/Facilitator: Jamie Stevens
+• Presenter/Facilitator: Anna Tokunaga

 Organization: Be The Change Earth Alliance